MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/file.md

 #### <a name="getpathpart"></a> Get file path part

-Retrieve one or more parts (directory, filename, extension, and so on) from a text that represents a file path.
+Retrieve one or more parts (directory, filename, extension, etc.) from a text that represents a file path.

 ##### Input parameters